pizofreude/pizofreude-hashnode-blog-backup/clufbfmyw000108l7cppdgj45.md

 * **Physical Stores:** Welcoming and knowledgeable staff provide personalized guidance and product demos.

-* **eCommerce Platform:** A user-friendly website with detailed product information, educational content (cycling guides, maintenance tips), and interactive features with well-trained AI Chatbot.
+* **eCommerce Platform:** A user-friendly website with detailed product information, educational content (cycling guides, maintenance tips) & interactive features with well-trained AI Chatbot.

 * **Online Bike Sizing:** Customers utilize a web-based tool with video guidance to take their measurements and receive a suggested bike size.
 This option is more affordable than in-store fitting.